Bally Manufacturing: 1970s

 The company expanded internationally in 1974 when it acquired German company Guenter Wulff-Apparatebau, which was renamed Bally Wulff.

-In the late 1970s, Bally entered the casino ownership business when New Jersey legalized gambling in Atlantic City.
+In the late 1970s, Bally entered the casino ownership business when gambling was legalized in Atlantic City, New Jersey.
 The effort moved forward even though the company was temporarily unable to attain a permanent license for the completed casino.
 During this period, company head William T. O'Donnell was forced to resign because of alleged links to organized crime, which he strenuously denied.
-When questioned by the Moffitt Royal Commission in New South Wales, Australia, during an investigation of criminal activities between the US and Australia, O'Donnell admitted that Genovese Mafia boss Gerardo Catena once owned shares in Bally but claimed to have bought him out.
+O'Donnell was questioned by the Moffitt Royal Commission in New South Wales, Australia during an investigation of criminal activities between the US and Australia.
+He admitted that Genovese Mafia boss Gerardo Catena once owned shares in Bally, but he claimed to have bought him out.
 He also denied knowing Chicago mobster Joseph Dan Testa, even though Australian police described Testa "as a representative of Bally who visited Australia."
 The company opened the Park Place Casino & Hotel on December 29, 1979.

-During the late 1970s and early 1980s, Midway, which was renamed Bally/Midway after Bally's legacy pinball business was consolidated with it, became a primary source of income for Bally as it became an early arcade video game maker and obtained licenses for three of the most popular video games of all time: Space Invaders, Pac-Man, and Ms. Pac-Man.
+During the late 1970s and early 1980s, Midway was renamed Bally/Midway when it was consolidated with Bally's legacy pinball business.
+It became a primary source of income for Bally as an early arcade video game maker, obtaining licenses for three of the all-time most popular video games: Space Invaders, Pac-Man, and Ms. Pac-Man.

-Also in the late 1970s, Bally/Midway also made an entry into the growing market for home video games with the Bally Professional Arcade.
-It had advanced features for the time, including a palette of 256 colors and the ability to play 4-voice music.
-It shipped with a cartridge that allowed users to do a limited amount of programming on the machine themselves, using the BASIC language and record their programs on cassette tape.
-However, because it cost more than its main competitor, the Atari 2600 and had far fewer games it failed to compete successfully despite a loyal following.
+In the late 1970s, Bally/Midway also made an entry into the growing home video-game market with the Bally Professional Arcade.
+It had advanced features for the time, including 256 colors and the ability to play four-voice music.
+It shipped with a cartridge that let users do a limited amount of BASIC programming and save their programs on cassette tape.
+However, it cost more than its main competitor the Atari 2600 and had far fewer games, and it was unsuccessful despite a loyal following.

 1980s

-By the mid-1980s, Bally again had a strong balance sheet and began buying other businesses, including the Six Flags amusement park chain, and the Health and Tennis Corporation of America, which became Bally Total Fitness, both bought in 1983, and a lottery terminal company, Scientific Games, in 1986.
-That same year, Bally's also purchased several casinos, including the original MGM Grand Hotel and Casino on the Las Vegas Strip (subsequently rebranded Bally's Las Vegas and now the Horseshoe Las Vegas); the MGM Grand in Reno (now Grand Sierra Resort); and the Golden Nugget Atlantic City, rebranded Bally's Grand (most recently the Atlantic Club Casino Hotel).
-The expansion quickly took its toll on the company's finances, and Bally was soon forced to sell off several divisions, including Six Flags and Bally/Midway, which was acquired by longtime pinball and video game rival Williams Electronics in 1988.
+By the mid-1980s, Bally again had a strong balance sheet and began buying other businesses, including the Six Flags amusement park chain in 1982, the Health and Tennis Corporation of America (which became Bally Total Fitness) in 1983, and Scientific Games, a lottery terminal company, in 1986.
+That year, they also purchased several casinos, including the original MGM Grand Hotel and Casino on the Las Vegas Strip (subsequently rebranded Bally's Las Vegas and now the Horseshoe Las Vegas); the MGM Grand in Reno (now Grand Sierra Resort); and the Golden Nugget Atlantic City, rebranded Bally's Grand (most recently the Atlantic Club Casino Hotel).
+The expansion quickly took its toll on the company's finances, and Bally was soon forced to sell off several divisions, including Six Flags in 1987, Bally/Midway, which was acquired by longtime pinball and video game rival Williams Electronics in 1988, and Aladdin's Castle chain of video arcades, in 1989; Aladdin's Castle was later sold to Namco in 1993 and became part of Namco Cybertainment.